What is an annotation?

 Now you are ready to begin writing your own annotated bibliography.

 - Choose your sources Before writing your annotated bibliography, you must choose your sources.
-You will need to locate at least eight sources for your annotated bibliography memo, from at least 3 different source types.
-No more than two of your sources can be from interviews.
+You will need to locate at least three sources for your communication theory annotated bibliography.
+This involves doing research much like for any other project.
+Locate records to materials that may apply to your topic.

-- Review the items Review the actual items and choose those that provide a wide variety of perspectives on your topic.
+- Review the items Then review the actual items and choose those that provide a wide variety of perspectives on your topic.
 Article abstracts are helpful in this process.

 - Write the citation and annotation When writing your annotation, the complete citation should always come first and the annotation follows.
 Depending on the type of annotated bibliography you are writing, you will want to include: